enmasseio/timesync/README.md

 Name      | Type     | Description
 --------- | -------- | --------------------------------------------
 `offset`  | `number` | The offset from system time in milliseconds.
 `options` | `Object` | An object holding all options of the timesync instance.
-One can safely adjust the options at any time, though some changed options do not have immediate effect (for example a changed `interval` will be applied after the first next synchronization.
+One can safely adjust options like `peers` at any time.
+Not all options can be changed after construction, for example a changed `interval` value will not be applied.

 # Algorithm